• Menu

 Steamboat Resort Keller Williams

 Downtown Steamboat is located five minutes from the mountain.
 The main street is wide and lined with nice restaurants, bars, shops, spas, and lodging.
 There is a hot springs pool right downtown, the Old Town Hot Springs, and a ski area, Howelsen Hill.
-For a more primitive after ski soak, visit Strawberry Park Hot Springs, fifteen minutes from town.
+For a more primitive after-ski soak, visit Strawberry Park Hot Springs, fifteen minutes from town.

+Need a place to stay?
 Read about the best hotels in Steamboat Springs.

 Two other winter activities in Steamboat include snow tubing and dog sledding.